Manual Setup

 What to expect

-AWS takes about 5 minutes to deploy the permissions.
-Your cost data appears in the Explorer within 24 hours.
+Your cost data appears across the platform within 24 hours.

 You can connect additional AWS accounts at any time by repeating this process.
+To connect many resource accounts at once, see Connect Resource Accounts at Scale.
 CloudZero supports organizations with multiple Management Accounts.

 If your organization uses AWS resource tags, you can bring them into CloudZero for additional filtering and grouping options.
 See Use AWS Tags in CloudZero.